 Arts Merit Awards/Scholarships

-Cutler-Sametz Choral Arts Scholarships: Talented singers are eligible for scholarships of $2,500, renewable for four years.
-Recipients also receive free vocal lessons.
-Students who receive a Choral Arts Scholarship must have financial need as well as maintain at least a 2.8 grade point average.
+Cutler-Sametz Choral Arts Scholarships: Several merit scholarships of $5,000 are available for gifted students in the Choral Arts who maintain at least a 2.8 grade point average.
+Talented singers are eligible for these scholarships, renewable for four years, and recipients also receive free vocal lessons.
 Scholars are expected to join the University Choir.
 All financial aid applications must be completed.
 A separate application from the music department is required.
 For more information, contact the music department at (610) 758-3839 or visit the Department of Music's website for the online application.
-The scholarship application deadline is January 15.
+The scholarship application deadline is January 1.

-Snyder Family Marching 97 Scholarships: Established by alumnus Joseph Snyder and family, these scholarships are for students who demonstrate musical talent and leadership skills.
-The scholarship provides awards of $1,000 to $2,500.
+Snyder Family Marching Scholarships: Established by alumnus Joseph Snyder and family, these scholarships are for students who demonstrate musical talent and leadership skills.
+The scholarship provides awards of $1,500.
 Recipients of this scholarship agree to participate fully in the Marching Band.
 Recipients must maintain at least a 2.8 grade point average.
 A separate application is required.
 For more information, contact the music department at (610) 758-3839 or visit the Department of Music's website for the online application.
-The scholarship application deadline is January 15.
+The scholarship application deadline is January 1.

 Performing Arts Scholarships in Instrumental Music: Open to students in any academic major or program, these scholarships recognize students with exceptional musical talent.
-These scholarships are valued at $3,000 each and are renewable for four years.
+These scholarships are valued at $5,000 each and are renewable for four years.
 Recipients must maintain at least a 2.8 grade point average.
-A separate application, due by January 15, is required.
-For more information on the Performing Arts Scholarship in Music, contact the music department at (610) 758-3837 or email Linda Ganus at email@example.com.
+A separate application, due by January 1, is required.
+For more information on the Performing Arts Scholarship in Music, visit http://music.cas2.lehigh.edu/content/merit-scholarships, contact the music department at (610) 758-3837 or email Linda Ganus at email@example.com.

 A limited number of athletics scholarships are available for students with exceptional athletic ability.
 No additional application beyond your application for admission is necessary.